 Helen Tupper is Commercial Marketing Director at Microsoft.

 The IPA’s CPD programme offers inspirational career development and training through engaging and effective courses and award-winning qualifications, ensuring agency practitioners’ skills match their clients’ needs.
-For more information visit the IPA’s CPD Gold hub or attend our upcoming free CPD Gold workshop.
+To find out more see A Guide to Gold Accreditation.